 Account reconciliation also helps detect bank errors.
 Though they are rare, sometimes banks will make mistakes.
 If there’s a discrepancy in accounts that you cannot explain any other way, it’s best to speak with someone at the bank.

-For organisations using the accrual system of accounting, you might debit on your cash account when you finish a project in the client says the check is going into the mail today.
-Then, when you do your bank reconciliation a month later, you realise the check never came and the money isn’t in your books even though your bookkeeping shows you got paid.
+For organizations using the accrual system of accounting, you might debit on your cash account when you finish a project in the client says the check is going into the mail today.
+Then, when you do your bank reconciliation a month later, you realize the check never came and the money isn’t in your books even though your bookkeeping shows you got paid.

 Bank reconciliations are fail-safes for making sure that your accounts receivable never gets out of control.
 If you consistently see a discrepancy in the accounts receivable between your book from your bank you know you have a bigger problem that needs attention.